Skip to main content

 3. Please be aware that neither XFS nor F2FS partitions support downsizing, only growing.

-4. And most importantly, please be aware that the root directory is immutable, and any directory within it will be read-only.
+4. Most importantly, please note that the root directory is immutable, and any directory within it is read-only.
 Do not use a single partition layout.

 Select the mount point of all partitions and options (where applicable).